LoliRock: Character design

 The producers at Marathon Media asked designers to draw Iris for a magical girl project as a teenage alien princess with ice/crystal powers.
 Character designer Bertrand Todesco drew inspiration from Betty Autier, a French fashion blogger of "le blog de betty".
 She has dark hair and straight bangs, but Todesco figured the producers wanted a blonde girl for a lead, so he went with the look of Jenny Humphrey of the TV series Gossip Girl, portrayed by Taylor Momsen.
 The producers also wanted the girls' irises to be star-shaped.
 Autier's appearance as well as her wardrobe was retained for Talia.

-Following the initial picture, Todesco needed to design a princess/rockstar outfit, of which he chose a green dress worn by Blake Lively.
-The colour was changed to pink as pink is more suitable for merchandising.
+Following the initial picture, Todesco needed to design a princess/popstar outfit, of which he chose a green dress worn by Blake Lively.
+The colour was changed to pink in order to be more suitable for merchandising.
 Todeco added a magical pet creature in the custom of Sailor Moon, which would later become Amaru.
-He designed in the hair streaks for when the girls were rock stars, and dresses that weren't so frilly that they would be complicated to draw.
+He designed in the hair streaks for when the girls were pop stars, and dresses that weren't so frilly that they would be complicated to draw.

 In designing Talia and the then-named Aurora, Todesco originally started with a black girl and an Asian girl with typical hairstyles, but later changed his mind.
-He then found inspirations from other Gossip Girl characters as well as actresses Amber Stevens West and Ariana Grande, the latter of whom was how she acted as Cat in the teen sitcom Victorious rather than her current pop singer image.
+He then found inspirations from other Gossip Girl characters as well as actresses Amber Stevens West and Ariana Grande, the latter of whom was how she acted as Cat Valentine in the teen sitcom Victorious rather than her current pop singer image.
 He also referenced Keri Hilson and Alicia Keys.
 Victorious was also the inspiration for some of the key visuals he used in promoting the series to get funding.